 Gary joined Watsi on March 25th, 2014.
 Six years ago, Gary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gary's most recent donation traveled 8,500 miles to support Cosmas, a seven-month-old baby boy from Kenya, to fund a colostomy closure surgery.
+Gary's most recent donation traveled 8,500 miles to support Christmaelle, a sweet 2-year-old from Haiti, to fund surgery prep and travel for life-saving cardiac surgery.

 Gary has funded healthcare for 87 patients in 11 countries.